 Promote overall productivity through sustainable means

-The overall productivity of the organization is achieved through sustainable efforts and focusing on long-term objectives.
+Sustainable efforts and focusing on long-term objectives helps organization to achieve overall productivity.
 Short-term goals are harmful for the organization and halt the growth of the entire organization.

 The 12 principles of the agile manifesto are based on the 4 core values.
 They provide the guiding principles that project managers and agile practitioners must follow to achieve the organizational objectives.
 The agile methodology which also includes Scrum has been used in several organizations irrespective of the nature of the industry.
 Learning about the agile manifesto and adopting the agile mindset will be highly beneficial for aspiring project managers and agile practitioners.
 PMI’s PMI-ACP Certification is designed to validate a professional’s knowledge in the agile framework.
 Earning this prestigious credential and gaining training through a verified Agile Certification Training provider will help aspiring agile practitioners get better job opportunities.
 These professionals will be able to transform the entire organization functions using their superior skills in utilizing agile thinking in practice.